brenden-matteson/cs386/cs386/deliverables/deliverable7/deliverable7.md

 ## Verification

 The testing framework that we used is jest, which is a JavaScript Testing Framework that uses node.js.
-The node_modules are hosted locally because theyre the same no matter the installation, so we dont have the node_modules in our GitHub repository.
+The node_modules are hosted locally because they are the same no matter the installation, so we do not have the node_modules in our GitHub repository.

 Link to automatic unit tests folder: https://github.com/brenden-matteson/cs386/tree/main/unit-test